Last Updated on January 17, 2023 by Pinpoint 250

 Buying Raw Coffee Beans

 As you can see, there’s a lot to consider.
 Start by buying small bags of raw beans.
-You may want to begin with buying your favorite beans to try to duplicate a particular flavor.
+You may want to begin by buying your favorite beans to try to duplicate a particular flavor.

 The longer your roast coffee beans, the stronger the flavor.
 How long it takes will depend on a few factors: the type of roaster you use, the number of beans in your roaster, the temperature, and the kind of roast you aim to achieve.